Dukascopy Bank

-Dukascopy Bank is a Swiss online bank which provides online and mobile trading, banking and financial services.
-Headquartered in Geneva, Switzerland, it has offices in Riga, Kyiv, Moscow, Kuala Lumpur, Hong Kong, Shanghai, Dubai and Tokyo, with over 300 employees.
+Dukascopy Bank is a Swiss online bank that provides online and mobile trading, banking, and financial services.
+Headquartered in Geneva, Switzerland, it also has offices in Riga and Tokyo, with over 300 employees.

 Services

-Dukascopy Bank provides online and mobile trading services including foreign exchange, CFDs for stocks, metals, commodities, indices, cryptocurrencies and binary options.
+Dukascopy Bank provides online and mobile trading services including foreign exchange, CFDs for stocks, metals, commodities, indices, cryptocurrencies, and binary options.
 Dukascopy Bank also offers current account, e-banking, and credit card services.

 Regulation

-Dukascopy Bank is regulated by the Swiss Financial Market Supervisory Authority FINMA both as a bank and a securities dealer.
+Dukascopy Bank is regulated by the Swiss Financial Market Supervisory Authority (FINMA) both as a bank and a securities dealer.
 It has three subsidiaries, namely Dukascopy Europe IBS AS, a licensed brokerage company based in Riga, Dukascopy Japan, a Type-1 licensed broker located in Tokyo, and SIA Dukascopy Payments, a European licensed payment and e-money company incorporated in Riga.

-Dukascopy Bank became a member of the Swiss Bankers Association in 2012.
+Dukascopy Bank is a member of the Swiss Bankers Association since 2012.

 History

-Dukascopy Bank started in 1998 when a group of physicists headed by Andre Duka launched Dukascopy Trading Technologies Corp to engage in the research, development and implementation of complex financial systems via novel mathematical and econophysical techniques.
-In 1999, Dukascopy began the development of its trading platform.
-In 2004, Andre Duka together with his partner Veronika Duka created Swiss Brokerage House Dukascopy.
+In 2004, Andre Duka together with his partner Veronika Duka created Swiss brokerage house Dukascopy.
 In 2006, Dukascopy launched its ECN, the SWFX Swiss Forex Marketplace.

+In August 2014, the district court of the canton of Zürich confirmed the conviction of three investment managers who had been found guilty in 2012 for churning clients' funds using Dukascopy's platform.
+Although no criminal charges were brought against Dukascopy, the bank was ordered to disgorge 775,000 francs of unlawful profit.

-In 2015, Dukascopy Bank SA acquired 100% of Alpari Japan K.K., Tokyo.
+In January 2015, Dukascopy Bank SA acquired 100% of Alpari Japan K.K., Tokyo (a distressed subsidiary of Alpari Group).
+At the same time, Dukascopy, together with other brokers, campaigned for deregulation of the Swiss investment market.